PureGuard API Documentation

 These layers terminate evaluation immediately when triggered.
 A single match means definite bot.

-Community-driven threat intelligence.
-Blocks IPs flagged by the CrowdSec network of 70,000+ machines worldwide for scanning, brute-force, and automated abuse.
+Community-driven threat intelligence network.
+Blocks IPs flagged by a global network of sensor machines for scanning, brute-force, and automated abuse.

 Bot UA Detection Kill